brookedolny/Encryption/README.md

 ## Block Cipher Mode of Operation

-Because block ciphers only encrypt a specific number of bits, a mode of operation is required to encrypt a file.
+Because block ciphers only encrypt `N` bits, a mode of operation is required to encrypt a file.
+Even with a mode of operation, a block cipher can still only encrypt a multiple of `N` bits.
-If the size of a file is not
+If the size of a file is not a multiple of `N` bits, then padding is added to make the file a multiple of `N` bits.

 ### Electronic Codebook (ECB)